Squares K-theory and 2-Segal spaces: Connection with 2-Segal objects

 For $\Phi_n$, consider the commutative diagram where the vertical maps are induced by the forgetful functor.
 By \cref{lem:forget cokernels} and \cref{lem:lem for H}, the vertical functors and bottom horizontal functors are equivalences after realization, and hence the top horizontal functor is as well.

 Similarly, for $\Psi_n$, consider the commutative diagram where the vertical maps are induced by the forgetful functor, and apply \cref{lem:forget kernels} and \cref{lem:lem for V}. \end{proof}

-\begin{remark} In particular, stable squares categories are proto-Waldhausen, and so by \cref{thm:square and S comparison}, this $S^{\square}_\bullet$-construction provides an alternative model for their squares $K$-theory.
-We can then say that there is a model for the algebraic $K$-theory of a stable squares category with isomorphisms which produces a 2-Segal space.
+\begin{remark} In particular, the above result (together with \cref{thm:square and S comparison}) tells us that there is a model for the algebraic $K$-theory of a stable squares category with isomorphisms which produces a 2-Segal space.
 Note that in order to say this, a passage from $T_\bullet$ to $S^{\square}_\bullet$ (and the corresponding comparison) is truly required.
 Indeed, the realization of the $T_\bullet$-construction does not generally produce a 2-Segal space even when all weak equivalences are isomorphisms, as $T_\bullet(\dcat C)$ is not a simplicial groupoid.
 For this to happen, \emph{all vertical morphisms} in $\dcat C$ must be isomorphisms, which is not the case in any examples of interest. \end{remark}